Fabricated Feel

 Our appetite adjusted.

-It always does.
+It always does, eventually.

 We wanted more.

-We demanded less cost, time, and resistance.
+We demanded less cost and time.

-And we worked hard—earnestly—
+And we worked hard—

 to make the imitation indistinguishable from the real.